 The body consists of all your reasoning why the thesis is true.
 This is where you bring in the context of the Bible verse, the exegesis of the verse, the original linguistic and cultural setting of the verse and the believability of the biblical story.
 Draw parallels between your opening anecdote and the biblical situation.
 This makes the biblical story more immediate, credible, and historical in the congregation’s ears.
 The body of the sermon consists of logical argumentation with an emotional appeal.
 Since you began with a contemporary example and stated your thesis quite succinctly, you have essentially used the beginning part of the sermon to put yourself in the proper frame of mind for the body, and the words flow freely.
 The logical argumentation occurs easily and naturally to your mind, and becomes persuasive for your congregation as well.
 When you have finished listing all your reasons, briefly summarize them.
 This can give the appearance of greater organization than is actually present, and it makes your argumentation more persuasive.

 The conclusion is the same as the thesis, except it may be worded differently.
 Your conclusion essentially vindicates your thesis.
-It says (in effect) “So we see that thesis is true after all.”
+It says (in effect)

 How to plan an extemporaneous sermon